-Warm weather and allergy season are hitting many cities across the United States right now.
-That said, most people will reach for a bottle of medicine when those allergies turns to a real head cold and sore throat.
-Medicine is fine, if you're into that sort of thing, but we prefer natural home remedies that soothe and comfort.
-To us, there's nothing more natural than a bit of bourbon.
+[dropcap]W[/dropcap]arm weather and allergy season are hitting many cities across the United States right now.
+Most people will reach for a bottle of medicine when those allergies turns to a real head cold and sore throat.
+Cough syrup is fine, if you're into that sort of thing, but we prefer natural home remedies that soothe and comfort.
+To us, there's nothing more natural than a bourbon cough syrup for grownups.

-That said, Faith Durand has a recipe for bourbon-based cough syrup that any adult, sick or not, will enjoy.
-After hearing about this, we wouldn't be surprised to find full-fledged adults faking sick.
+Faith Durand has a easy recipe for DIY bourbon cough syrup that any adult, sick or not, will enjoy.
+After hearing about this natural remedy, we wouldn't be surprised to find full-fledged adults faking sick.
 Find the original recipe on The Kitchn here.

 How to Make Bourbon Cough Syrup

-All you'll need for this recipe is 2 ounces of bourbon; the lemon juice from half of a lemon; 2 to 4 ounces water; and 1 tablespoon honey.
-Enjoy this as a nightcap on colder evenings, and sip it when you're sick for a good night's rest.
+All you'll need for this recipe is 2 ounces bourbon, the lemon juice from half of a lemon, 2 to 4 ounces water and 1 tablespoon honey.
+You could even use raw honey because it is a good source of antioxidants.
+Heat everything together in a little saucepan on the stovetop, just until you can see the steam rising off the liquid.
+Enjoy this concoction as a nightcap on colder evenings, and sip it when you're sick for a good night's rest.
 We enjoy this remix on a hot toddy when we're perfectly healthy, too.

 If you are sick, the bourbon will help you go to sleep.
-We’re not doctors, but something about honey and a good warm temperature will help soothe your throat.
-Lemons can pretty much cure anything, it seems.
-If you want a little more flavor, consider brewing some ginger tea to add in place of the water.
+Honey does soothe a raw throat, as will warm liquid.
+There's also evidence that honey is a cough suppressant.
+Lemons can pretty much cure anything, it seems with that powerful vitamin C. If you want a little more healing power, consider brewing some ginger tea to add in place of the water since ginger has anti-inflammatory properties.
 This cold remedy is easily made with the simplest ingredients you always have on hand, even when a hacking cold or illness has you feeling low.